First-order phase transitions in Twin Higgs models: Explicit breaking in lepton Yukawa couplings

 Let us consider two cases.
 First: with the twin tau Yukawa coupling strongly enhanced and negligible Yukawa couplings of lighter twin leptons.
 Second: with all twin lepton Yukawas being large, which makes them significantly heavier than their SM counterparts.
 We assume, for simplicity, that all twin lepton Yukawa couplings are equal in this case.

 Let us start with a discussion of the phase transition strength dependence on twin lepton Yukawa.
 We focus on the benchmark points with $\lambda=1$ and $\rho=0$ and two different values of the $SU(4)$ breaking scales: $f_0=3\,v_A$ and $f_0=4\,v_A$.
 The phase transition path is similar to the one presented in figure~\ref{fig:sigmal0}.
 In figure~\ref{fig:scanY} we present the plot of $\Delta v_I(T_c)/{T_c}$ against the enhanced twin lepton Yukawa coupling.
 We see that the weak twin sphaleron decoupling condition $v_B(T_c)/T_c>0.5$ is satisfied for $\hat{y}_l$ at least about 0.4 (0.7) if all three (one) twin lepton Yukawa couplings are large.
-We also see that in each case there is some maximal value of $\hat{y}_l$ above which the strength of the phase transitions decreases with $\hat{y}_l$.
+We also see that in each case there is some maximal value of the twin tau Yukawa coupling, $(\hat{y}_l)_c$, above which the strength of the phase transitions decreases with $\hat{y}_l$.
 Whether the standard twin sphaleron decoupling condition $v_B(T_c)/T_c>1$ is satisfied depends on $f_0$.
 This condition is satisfied for $f_0=4v_A$ and $\hat{y}_l$ at least about 0.7 (1.1) if all three (one) twin lepton Yukawa coupling is large.

-The sharp drop of the strength of the phase transition at some value of $\hat{y}_l$ is due to an appearance of an intermediate phase so the fields do not tunnel directly from a minimum with $(h_A\neq0, h_B=0)$ to the one with $(h_A=0, h_B\neq0)$.
-This drop of the phase transition strength appears for smaller values of $\hat{y}_l$ if $f_0$ is smaller, as clearly seen in figure~\ref{fig:scanY}.
+The sharp drop of the phase transition strength at some value of $(\hat{y}_{l})_c$ is caused by the intermediate phase with $(h_A\neq0, h_B\neq0)$ that, for a short time, becomes a global minimum.
+This intermediate phase is in fact the potential well that arises in the middle of the barrier between $(h_A\neq 0, h_B=0)$ and $(h_A=0, h_B\neq0)$ minima, making it effectively M-shaped.
+We have numerically verified that the M-shape barrier appears only in the close vicinity of $(\hat{y}_{l})_c$ and above, while for smaller $\hat{y}_{l}$ it is more $\Lambda$-shaped.
+Therefore, for $\hat{y}_{l}<(\hat{y}_{l})_c$ there is no risk that tunneling will proceed through the intermediate local minimum.
+For smaller values of $f_0$, $(\hat{y}_{l})_c$ is smaller, as clearly seen in figure~\ref{fig:scanY}.

 To visualize the combined effect of $\mathbb{Z}_2$-breaking in the TH scalar potential and asymmetric Yukawa couplings we performed a scan of parameters $\lambda$ and $\kappa$ which includes also the case of $\rho\neq0$.
 In the scan we considered the case in which only one twin lepton Yukawa coupling is non-negligible and fixed to $\hat{y}_{l}= 1.34$, which corresponds to the maximal strength of the phase transition for $f_0=4v_A$, according to figure~\ref{fig:scanY}.
 It is clearly seen in figure~\ref{fig:scanlept} that in such a case much larger parts of parameters lead to FOPT, as compared to the case with no $\mathbb{Z}_2$ breaking in Yukawa couplings, cf.~figure~\ref{fig:scan}.
 Moreover, the region of parameters in which the strong twin sphaleron decoupling condition is satisfied is now characterized by positive values of $\kappa$ while $\rho$ can have both signs or vanish.
 For $\rho=0$ strong FOPT corresponds to values of $\lambda$ in the range between about $0.6$ and $1.5$ but one should keep in mind that this range depends on the value of the twin lepton Yukawa couplings.